csurgay/ansible-training/exercises/06_Playbooks/README.md

 Inventory lists all hosts that Plays in a Playbook will potentially manage.

 The same rules and locations apply for Playbooks Inventory than for ad-hoc commands Inventory.

+Playbooks are run then with the command:

+`ansible-playbook -i ./inventory-file playbook.yml`